iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 ***********
 First, there are a few parameters to set in the General tab.
 Not all of the parameters in this tab are important, and only the relevant ones are highlighted here.
 If a parameter is not mentioned, you can safely leave it at its default.
 The correct settings and purpose of each parameters are described in greater detail below.
-The figure below provides a quick overview of what the settings in Control Center should look like when you're done, with the important parameters indicated with a red dot.
+The figure below provides a quick overview of what the settings in Control Center should look like when you're done setting up for PWM, with the important parameters indicated with a red dot.
 Note that the figure is from an 8108, you may have less total parameters in the General tab on a 2306, but the important parameters should be the same between both sizes.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/pwm_general.JPG
     :align: center

-    General Configuration for PWM, Red Dots on Important Parameters (Communication should be OneShot125 for PWM, DSHOT1200 for DSHOT, see below for details on why)
+    General Configuration for PWM, Red Dots on Important Parameters

 The list below provides a description of the important parameters and details on what they should be set to. **Most paramaters are the same in PWM and DSHOT setups, but ones that differ have sections for both setups**: